ibedoor/final-project-SDA/README.md

 - [Matplotlib](https://matplotlib.org/stable/index.html)

 <a id='Business Problem'></a>
-# Business Problem:
+## Business Problem:
-In this project, I will use Machine learning models such as  `LinearRgression`, `DecisionTreeRegression`, `XGBoostRegression`, and `RandomForestRegression` to predict the impact of Covid-19 on the global economy especially on GDP per capita on the global economy and the impact of unexpected pandemics on GDP and the extent of their impact on citizens.
+Predicting the impact of Covid-19 on the global economy especially on GDP per capita on the global economy and the impact of unexpected pandemics on GDP and the extent of their impact on citizens.
 GDP is one of the most important economic indicators; it shows the short-term development of an economy.

 <a id='EDA'></a>
 # Exploratory Data Analysis: